kumarallamraju/hpc/eda-poc.md

 #### Getting Started
-Head over to Azure Portal https://portal.azure.com Click on Azure Cloud Shell Icon.
-We will be creating the following resources
+Head over to Azure Portal https://portal.azure.com

+Click on Azure Cloud Shell Icon.
+We will be creating a bunch of Azure following resources to standup our HPC/EDA environment

 #### Resource group
 az group create -l $REGION -n $RESOURCE_GROUP